cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

 ### Install Java
 Prism Launcher now allows you to install Java inside the app instead of installing manually.
 To do so, follow the steps below:
 - `Settings - Java - Management - Download - Adoptium - Install the latest builds of all 3 Java versions`
-  - After installing Java, if Minecraft doesn't launch, change the instance's Java build to the relevant one.
+  - After installing Java, if Minecraft doesn't launch, change your Minecraft instance's Java version to the relevant one.
     - **For 1.20.5 and above:** Java 21
     - **From 1.18 to 1.20.4:** Java 17
     - **For 1.17 and 1.17.1:** Java 16 - but in the app, there is no Java 16 in Adoptium, so you might want to install another Java build if you want to play the specific version.